liseche/kg_sleep_apnea/reports/Report1.md

 - Can the same entity labels be applied to both?
 - Does/should anything (prompts, KG ++) be different for the two texts?
 -

+- should have had cause?
+Represent test results.